moe-Ali/DevOps_Assessment/README.md

     - add AWS credentials => name: aws-iam-user type: username with password
     - add dockerhub credentials => name: dockerhub type: username with password
     - add dockerhub credentials => name: githublogin type: username with password
-    - create pipeline that will pull from GitHub (https://github.com/moe-Ali/DevOps_Assessment)
+    - create pipeline that will pull from GitHub repo that is forked from (https://github.com/moe-Ali/DevOps_Assessment)
 - On GitHub add a webhook for Jenkins server
 - Make changes in the code to see it works
 ## to cleanup